 By signing up, you’ll get your own business profile for reviews and pictures of your work.
 And our flexible membership options make it easy to adjust your outgoings when you need to.

 How much does it cost to start an interior design business?

-The average start-up cost for an interior design business is about £11,500, but this can vary depending on what equipment you already have and whether you’ll be setting up a studio for clients to visit.
+Because every new business is different, it’s difficult to give an exact start-up cost figure.
+Costs will vary depending on what equipment you already have and whether you’ll be setting up a studio for clients.